Eresia999/fbj-project/README.md

 If you install it as root, they will be:

-    - Binaries: /usr/local/bin
+    - Main script: /usr/local/bin

-    - Data: /usr/local/share/fbj
+    - Other data: /usr/local/share/fbj

     - Config file: /usr/local/etc/fbj

 Jails are created exactly as described in the Handbook.

 > [!NOTE]
->Note: if you need a bridge (and you will), you must configure it manually.
+>If you need a bridge (and you will), you must configure it manually.

+---

 ## Installation